Brikky/JoinIn/README.md

 * Prioritize goals early, stay focused on what's most important, what as the biggest impact/implementation time ratio
 * Reference trello/wireframes early, focusing on getting out the initial product then work on refinements because they'll never end

+##Future Work
+Add user accounts, users can only delete their own posts.

+Design process for creating new cities: users can request new cities and after 10 requests new city is generated

 ##Code Examples

 ```JavaScript